getAlby/sparkyhub/README.md

 **WARNING: THIS IS AN ALBY EXPERIMENTAL HACK DAY PROJECT**

 - Spark is very unstable right now and has almost daily breaking changes.
+- Spark has not implemented unilateral withdrawal yet.
 - Currently mnemonics are stored as plaintext.
 We did not focus on security as part of this hackday project and are still considering options for a secure multi-user wallet service.
 - Do not put more than 100 sats into the wallet - we give no guarantee that the funds will always be accessible